microsoft/minions/README.md

 ```

-The `ReadingBot` will read the files inside `code` folder and will extract information
+The `ReadingBot` will read the files inside `code` folder and will extract information based on specific instructions given to the bot.

 ### ✍️ WritingBot